mheap/nexmo-developer/_documentation/en/concepts/guides/signing-messages.md

 If you're **generating a signature:** Add the current timestamp to the parameters list with the key `timestamp`.
 This should be an integer containing the number of seconds since the epoch (this is sometimes also known as UNIX time)

-If you're **validating a signature** from Nexmo: Remove the `sig` parameter before generating your signature, and use the `timestamp` provided in the request parameters.
+If you're **validating a signature** from Vonage: Remove the `sig` parameter before generating your signature, and use the `timestamp` provided in the request parameters.

 Then: